semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 }
 {% endhighlight %}

-`nameOfTheField` should be replaced with the field's name that contain the term you are looking for, and `valueToBeSearched` represents this value.
+`nameOfTheField` should be replaced with the field's name that contain the term you are looking for, and `valueToBeSearched` represents its value.

 For example, if we want to retrieve all characters that belongs to the `Targaryen` house. `house` field would then be set to `Targaryen`.
 Please note that, once again, only the **exact** term will be searched.
 Therefore, terms such à `targaryen` (whithout first capital letter), or `TaRgArYEN` won't not match anything.